Databeans/lighthouse/README.md

 ## OVERVIEW
 ___
-DeltaClusteringMetrics is an open-source library developed by DataBeans to optimize Delta lake performance and cost-effectiveness.
+DeltaClusteringMetrics is a library developed by DataBeans to optimize Lakehouse performance and reduce its total cost ownership.
-It is designed to monitor the health of Delta tables from a data layout perspective and provides valuable insights on how data is distributed inside parquet files that make up the Delta table.
+It is designed to monitor the health of the Lakehouse tables from a data layout perspective and provides valuable insights about how well the data is clustered.
 This information helps users to identify when data maintenance operations (vacuum, optimize, Z-order …) should be performed, which improve query performance and reduce storage costs.
-Admittedly, this library is an essential step to achieving the best performance for data lakes while keeping costs at a minimum.
+DeltaClusteringMetrics library supports Delta format, making it an essential step to achieving the best performance for data lakehouses while keeping costs at a minimum.
 ## SETUP INSTRUCTIONS
 ___
 ### Prerequisites